 Pick a quieter cabana.
 If your main goal is to get into a cabana for some R&R, most Vegas hotels boast several pools, some with a quieter scene.
 These cabanas rates will be rock bottom in comparison to the pool party rates.

 Most hotels charge a flat rate, but rates change depending on the month and day.
 Some include basic amenities, others come fully stocked.

-Additionally, certain hotels do a bar and food minimum.
+Additionally, certain hotels have a bar and food minimum.
 This means, as long as you reach your bar tab minimum, you won’t be charged any extra fees.
 So your money can go towards champagne and overpriced bottled water.
 For example, the Cosmopolitan offers this type of pricing even on pool party days.

 So grab that bikini and enjoy the Vegas pool scene in style.

 Usually made from wood, metal or plastic, cabanas are perfectly shaded shelters that are normally found poolside or on the beach.
 In Las Vegas, many luxury hotels have cabanas for rent during pool parties, events, or for when you and your guests want to get out of the sun and relax in the shade.

 There are many benefits for renting a Vegas cabana.
 If you’ve ever been to a pool party in Las Vegas, you know that seating can become limited very quickly.
 With pool cabanas in Vegas, you are able to rent them in advance to secure your party’s seating and ensure that you are all seated together.
 Most cabanas also come with a complimentary safe for you to store your valuables.
 With as much sun or shade as you desire, a Las Vegas cabana can be the perfect solution to maximize your Las Vegas experience.